dw2/skylite/README.md

 ## License

-Copyright (c) 2012 Douglas Waltman II http://dougwaltman.com
+(c) 2010-2012 Douglas Waltman II, DigitalAugment Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the